cl-pcg is a permuted congruential generator implementation in pure

 The low-level API is what you want if you need raw speed.
 It consists of all

-functions in the API whose names end in %
+functions in the API whose names end in %, like pcg-random%.
+All of these

-As an arbitrary example, the main function in this API (pcg-random%
+As an arbitrary example, the main function in this API (pcg-random%) is about

 100 bytes of machine code, so it's suitable for inlining when you really need